Dilaudid (Hydromorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

-At an inpatient rehab center, clients are required to live at the facility throughout the duration of their treatment program.
+At an inpatient Dilaudid rehab center, clients are required to live at the facility throughout the duration of their treatment program.
 Inpatient facilities often provide highly structured schedules for clients to follow each day.
-Throughout the program, clients will attend individual and group therapy sessions, participate in 12-step meetings and/or other types of specialized therapies, and engage in a physical fitness program designed for people of all fitness levels.
+Throughout the Dilaudid treatment program, clients will attend individual and group therapy sessions, participate in 12-step meetings and/or other types of specialized therapies, and engage in a physical fitness program designed for people of all fitness levels.

-Outpatient rehab programs typically provide less structure but consist of several group meetings each week.
+Outpatient Dilaudid rehab programs typically provide less structure but consist of several group meetings each week.
 Groups meet in a safe, secure, and clinical location and clients cover the same type of materials and information that is covered in inpatient rehab.
-The main benefit of outpatient rehab is that it provides more flexibility for those who cannot commit to living at an inpatient facility for 90 days.
+The main benefit of outpatient Dilaudid treatment is that it provides more flexibility for those who cannot commit to living at an inpatient facility for 90 days.

 Addicts in recovery may choose to continue their care with a variety of services, such as a sober living program or an aftercare program.
-Both of these types of addiction treatment programs are designed to support individuals in recovery who have already completed drug detox and rehab.
+Both of these types of addiction treatment programs are designed to support individuals in recovery who have already completed drug detox and Dilaudid rehab.